Is it possible to Create Frequency Tables in R (With Examples)?

 • Store C appears 3 times in the data frame.

-Two-Way Frequency Tables in R
+Analyzing Multi-Dimensional Data: Two-Way Frequency Tables

-#calculate two-way frequency table
+# calculate two-way frequency table

 table(df$store, df$sales)